adventurescga-blogs Jun 11, 2011 8:00 PM

 : It's the emptiness that's left.
 It's like a despair, destroying this world.

-People have been losing their hopes and dreams… and so the Nothing, the emptiness, it grows stronger.
-It grows, until it eclipses everything else– it’s the tar which suffocates our capacity to live and dream and love in risk-taking ways… and leaves us as small creatures barely daring to breathe or move, lest we fail in some way.
+People have been losing their hopes and dreams... and so the Nothing, the emptiness, it grows stronger.
+It grows, until it eclipses everything else-- it's the tar which suffocates our capacity to live and dream and love in risk-taking ways... and leaves us as small creatures barely daring to breathe or move, lest we fail in some way.
 Half-hearted creatures we are, indeed.

 The trouble is that when we get into these habits of not dreaming, we forget what a dream looks like.
 We resign ourselves to the brokenness and numb the still, small voice enchanting us toward hope.